 3.1.
 Survey on tariffs in the SSE GRI

-E-Control and AEEGSI has conducted a survey concerning the newly approved Tariff network code in order to assess the tariff systems in SSE GRI countries and also in Energy Community Contracting Parties.
+E-Control and AEEGSI have conducted a survey concerning the newly approved Tariff network code in order to assess the tariff systems in SSE GRI countries and in Energy Community Contracting Parties.
 Mr. Ischia presented the results of their findings by highlighting the most important questions included in their questionnaire (tariff charges, cost methodologies, entry/exit cost split, charge etc.) The survey was very successful as almost all the respective countries participated in it.

-The ACER is also working on a similar project in the EU countries, Mr. Hesseling added that it is important that the study explains what the meaning behind the various values is.
+ACER is also working on a similar project in the EU countries, based on the Tariffs NC.
+Mr. Hesseling added that it is important that the study explains what is the meaning behind the various values.

 Mr. Ilersic (Plinovodi representative) corrected the figure of corporate tax percentage in SI which is higher than the indicated 8%.

 Shell representative brought up the issue of the Italian government’s plan to reduce the spread between the country’s PSV gas hub and the Dutch TTF (so-called ‘Corridor of liquidity’) but none of the participants was aware of the details.